 If you have heart disease and high blood pressure, the typical daily dose of vitamin E is 400 IU.
 This is best taken in pill or capsule form, since it’s hard to get enough from food alone if you eat a balanced diet.
-Vitamin E is safe for most people when taken in recommended amounts, but there may be side effects at higher doses.
+Vitamin E is generally safe, but too much may cause side effects.

-Talking with your doctor before taking any supplements or medications is important, as they may interact with your current health issues.
+It’s important to talk to your doctor before taking any supplements or medications because they could interact with your current health condition.

 For people with diabetes, the recommended dose of vitamin E is 10 mg per day.
 This amount may help protect against diabetes, and it’s safe to take without a doctor’s supervision.

 People with Alzheimer’s should get vitamin E in 100 mg to 400 IU daily (the recommended daily dose for adults).
 However, higher doses have been shown to improve memory and thinking skills in some people.
-However, these higher doses can be dangerous if you’re taking blood thinners or other medications that affect how your body absorbs fat from food.
+Higher doses can be dangerous if you take blood thinners or other medications that affect fat absorption from food.

 Speak to your doctor before starting a vitamin E supplement.

 Speak to your doctor before starting a vitamin E supplement.
 Vitamin E is fat soluble, so it can build up in your body.
-Too much vitamin E may be harmful, especially for people with high cholesterol or triglycerides levels in their blood (a condition called hyperlipidemia).
+Excessive vitamin E can be harmful, especially for individuals with high cholesterol or triglyceride levels in their blood (hyperlipidemia).

 Vitamin E supplements may interact with certain medications, such as statins to lower cholesterol and birth control pills.
 These interactions can increase the risk of side effects associated with these medications.